bookdash/bookdash-books/sindi-and-the-moon/en/index.md

 “I wish the moon could see me now,” she said to herself.
 “Now I will learn to read.
 I will learn to write.

-But also I will sing and dance!”And all of Sindi’s new friends danced with her, just like the animals had done.
+But also I will sing and dance!”

+And all of Sindi’s new friends danced with her, just like the animals had done.
 They clapped their hands and sang to her tune.